 This is the new rule: home co-investment.

 Unison connects aspiring homebuyers and existing homeowners with institutional investors who offer debt-free access to cash for the chance to share in a home’s appreciation.
 Our HomeBuyer program provides cash to our partners – you – to supplement a down payment on a new home.
-Our HomeOwner program allows homeowners to unlock equity in their home to pay off debt, remodel or fund a major purchase.
+Our HomeOwner program allows homeowners to unlock equity in their home to pay off debt, remodel or fund hiring a contractor at https://stellarklh.com/locations/baytown/.

 This isn’t a loan, which means there are no monthly payments and no interest.
 If the home depreciates, then Unison shares in the loss.